Aai Kuthe Kay Karte!

 Aai Kuthe Kay Karte! is an Indian Marathi-language drama series airing on Star Pravah.
 It is based on the Bengali series Sreemoyee.
-The show premiered on 23 December 2019 and ended on 30 November 2024.
-It starred Madhurani Gokhale-Prabhulkar in the title role of Arundhati.
+The show premiered on 23 December 2019 and ended its 4-year run on 30 November 2024.
+One of the longest running Marathi television soap opera, the series starred Madhurani Gokhale in the title role of Arundhati.
 The show is produced by Rajan Shahi's Director's Kut Productions.